syncfusion-content/uwp-docs/uwp/Spell-Checker/spell-checking-options.md

 ## Setting Spell Check Options

-Create a spell checker instance and set the spell checking options as given below:
+Create a UWP Spell Checker instance and set the spell checking options as given below:

 {% tabs %}